-Candy Apple Jelly: An Easy Jelly Recipe
+Make Candy Apple Jelly With This Simple Recipe

-With Thanksgiving and Christmas approaching, unique homemade gifts are often desired for party hosts and for friends and family.
+With Thanksgiving and Christmas fast approaching, unique homemade gifts are often desired for party hosts and for friends and family.
 For people who love to can their own jelly and jam, Candy Apple Jelly is an excellent gift idea.

 The apple jelly recipe is so easy to make that any beginning canner can make it in a short period of time.
 This jelly fills the kitchen with an amazing cinnamon apple aroma, is brilliantly red, and tastes a lot like freshly baked apples.
 The flavor is amazing, and friends and family will be sure to want the recipe!

 This recipe will make approximately 6 to 8 jars (8-ounce size) of jelly.

 If giving this jelly as a gift, be sure to buy decorative jelly jars.
 Ball makes beautiful jelly jars with a quilted glass design.
 Cut a square of fabric with a seasonal design, place the fabric at an angle over the lid, and secure the fabric in place with the jar's ring.
 Add a cute label stating "Candy Apple Jelly" and make the jelly part of a gift basket or use it as a small hostess gift.

 Candy Apple Jelly Ingredients

 - ½ cup Red Hots (candy)